Rosana Paulino: Art influences

 As an artist in her early days, she realized the limitations of drawing and began to use other media types such as photography and engravings.
 She used personal family photograph archives as the inspiration for several of her exhibits.
 She thought that Black women fell into the background of society, not seen nor heard, and were unable to defend themselves.
 The inspiration for her early exhibit, Assentamento(s), was the historical archives of photographs of Black women in Brazil by a Swiss zoologist and Harvard professor, Louis Agassiz.
 Paulino saw the limitations of these photographs and how they de-humanized and objectified the women without acknowledging their lives or struggle.
 She re-created an artwork using the photograph of one woman and gave her agency, a name, a story, and a history.
 Her focus was on understanding the lasting marks of colonialism and slavery on Brazilian society, particularly towards Black women.
 Her interests, as can be seen in her many works, include autobiographies, biology, flora and fauna, and topics centered on history.

 Awards

 Paulino was awarded the inaugural 2024 Munch Award for Artistic Freedom.
 She also received the Konex Award from Argentina in 2022.

 Notable exhibitions

+Diálogos do Dia e da Noite

+Diálogos do Dia e da Noite (Dialogues of the Day and of the Night) examined contrasts between diurnal and nocturnal imagery.
+The exhibition features works from Paulino's ongoing Senhora das Plantas (Lady of Plants) series, depicting goddess figures merging with Brazilian flora, with limbs transforming into tree roots, hair flourishing as leaves, and fingers blooming into flowers.
+Many works incorporate plants carrying spiritual or protective significance in Afro-Brazilian religion and popular culture.
+The exhibition ran concurrently with Paulino's first large-scale public mural, "The Creation of the Creatures of Day and Night" (2024), displayed on New York's High Line.